MohammadAbaan/MohammadAbaan.github.io/README.md

 # Abaan's Developer Portfolio 🚀

 Welcome to my GitHub repository!
-This site is a digital portfolio to showcase my **skills**, **projects**, and **professional background** as an aspiring software developer and ICT student.
+This site is a digital portfolio to showcase my **skills**, **projects**, and **professional background** as an aspiring ICT student.

 ## 👨‍💻 About Me

 I'm **Rana Mohammad Abaan Noon**, currently pursuing my **Bachelor of Information and Communications Technology** at UCOL, Palmerston North, New Zealand.
-I have hands-on experience in:
+I am majoring in Data Analytics and have currently got experience in:

 - Software & Web Development
 - Database Management